usmann123706/Airflow/README.md

-# Exchane Rate API ETL
+# Exchagne Rate API ETL

 ## Introduction
 This repository contains an ETL (Extract, Transform, Load) project implemented using Apache Airflow for data extraction from an exchange rate API and exporting the data into an Excel sheet.